|Nutritional Guidelines (per serving)|

 Just before serving, roll the cheese ball in the remaining cup of chopped pecans.

-Serve with assorted crackers or with simple baked crostini slices (see below) or croutons.
+Serve with assorted crackers or with simple baked crostini slices or croutons.
 It would be a delicious spread to serve with slices of ham as well.

 How to Make Basic Crostini

-Instead of chopped pecans, use two cups of chopped walnuts in the recipe.
+- Instead of chopped pecans, use 2 cups of chopped walnuts in the recipe.

-Finely chopped red onions may be used as a substitute for the green onions.
+- Finely chopped red onion may be used as a substitute for the green onions.

-For festive holiday color, use a combination of sweet green and red bell pepper in the spread.
+- Give the cheese ball a festive holiday twist by using a combination of sweet green and red bell pepper in the spread.